rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/node-pools/azure/_index.md

 Use Rancher to create a Kubernetes cluster in Azure.

+Clusters won't begin provisioning until all three node roles (worker, etcd and controlplane) are present.

 1. From the **Clusters** page, click **Add Cluster**.
 1. Choose **Azure**.
 1. Enter a **Cluster Name**.